influxdata/docs-v2/content/resources/how-to-guides/state-changes-across-task-executions.md

 It's common to use [InfluxDB tasks](/influxdb/cloud/process-data/) to evaluate and assign states to your time series data and then detect changes in those states.
 Tasks process data in batches, but what happens if there is a state change across the batch boundary?
 The task won't recognize it without knowing the final state of the previous task execution.
 This guide walks through creating a task that assigns a state to rows and then uses results from the previous task execution to detect any state changes across the batch boundary so you don’t miss any state changes.

-## Solution 1
+## Solution

 Assign levels to the data based on thresholds explicitly.
 This approach is the most straightforward for users who have never written a custom check before or used the monitor package.
-Solution 2 will use the monitor package.
-For this example we’ll be using the telegram flux package to send alerts to telegram.
-You can use any other endpoint.

-### Solution 1 Advantages
+### Solution Advantages
 The easiest to understand for Flux users who have never written a task with the monitor package.

-### Solution 1 Disadvantages
+### Solution Disadvantages
 You have to explicitly define your thresholds (potentially more code).

-### Solution 1 Overview
+### Solution Overview
 Create a task where you:

 1. Boilerplate.
 Import packages and define task options.